Canon 1300D vs T2i

 - More heavily discounted: Has been around for much longer (launched in February 2010).

-If the count of relative strengths (bullet points above) is taken as a measure, the 1300D emerges as the winner of the contest (6 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1300D comes out slightly ahead of the T2i (6 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 1300D vs T2i